Reviews You Can Rely On

 Low Pile

-On low pile carpet, our testers noted that this vacuum was one of the worst offenders we tested for backward plowing, which slowed its performance because reverse strokes were far less effective than forward strokes.
-It only managed to suck up 75.48% of our test debris, which is below average for all vacuums we tested and is significantly less than the 90.25% the Shark Vertex Pro Lightweight was able to collect.
+On low pile carpet, I noticed this vacuum was one of the worst offenders we tested for backward plowing, which slowed its performance because reverse strokes were far less effective than forward strokes.
+It only managed to suck up 75% of our test debris, which is below average for all vacuums we tested and is significantly less than the 90% collected by its sibling, the Shark Vertex Pro Lightweight.

 Low Pile Test Trials